hasinhayder/hydra/README.md

 Open your `.env` file and change the DATABASE options.
 You can start with SQLite by following these steps

-1. Create a new sqlite database
+1. Create a new SQLite database

 ```shell
 touch database/hydra.sqlite